BranchMetrics/web-branch-deep-linking-attribution/CORDOVA_GUIDE.md

 ### Quick Install of Cordova/Phonegap SDK

 This Web SDK can also be used for Cordova/Phonegap applications.
-It is provided as a plugin and can be installed with cordova plugin or the plugman tool.
+It is provided as a plugin and can be installed with Cordova plugin or the Plugman tool.
 Point the tool at this repositry, https://github.com/BranchMetrics/Web-SDK.git.
 For example:

 ```sh
 cordova plugin add https://github.com/BranchMetrics/Web-SDK.git